fahro/writing-readmes/README.md

 * [factory_bot](https://github.com/thoughtbot/factory_bot) - An open source project maintained by thoughtbot.
 Great example of simple instructions to get you set up, which then links to external documentation.
 * [can.viewify](https://github.com/zkat/can.viewify) - Awesome example of someone documenting her personal projects concisely.
 * [ecommerce](https://github.com/kkosiba/ecommerce-backend) - This README is for one ecommerce backend app.

+## What to include in documentation?
+* What are the exact steps that need to be taken to get this code base up and running?
+* What should users already have installed or configured?
+* What might they have a hard time understanding right away?

+**It is important to be mindful ot the assumptions you make about what the user is expected to know!**

 ## How to Contribute